 A collection of resources for building low-latency, scalable web crawlers on Apache Storm

-Storm-crawler is an open source SDK for building web crawlers with Apache Storm.
+Storm-crawler is an open source SDK for building distributed web crawlers with Apache Storm.
 The project is under Apache license v2 and consists of a collection of reusable resources and components, written mostly in Java.

 - low latency